Tips & Tutorials

 When taking pictures of the stars without a star tracking mount, astrophotographers use the "500 rule" to calculate exposure times before star trailing becomes apparent.
 For example, if using a lens with a 50mm focal length, the exposure should be less than 500 / 50 = 10 seconds, otherwise you will get star trails.

 The table below is the recommended starting point for exposure times when using the Nyx Tracker.
 It is based upon a "2500 rule."
 With exceptionally good alignment and stability I have been able to far exceed these exposure times (10 minutes at 12mm, effectively a 7000 rule), but I don't recommend the novice pushes it until they familiarize themselves with the entire astrophotography process and the tools used, including the Nyx Tracker.

 The more photons that hit your sensor, the better.
 So a wide open aperture is best.
 However, all camera lenses have aberrations - manufacturing errors that make images distorted.
-This is especially pronounced at low f-stops.
+This is especially pronounced at low f-stops (wide open apertures).
 If your lens has a variable aperture, stop down one or two stops and you'll likely see a significant reduction of aberration, especially at the edges of your images.
 So if you have an f/1.8 lens, stop down to f/2.0 or f/2.2 for better images.
 Of course, this will let in less light, so be prepared to compensate with higher ISO or a longer exposure.

 - Photoshop (can both stack and process)

 - DeepSkyStacker aka DSS (for stacking only, FREE)

 - PixInsight (can both stack and process)